binarypheonix/binarypheonix/README.md

 # I'm Astitv.

 <p> I am a sophomore at MUJ.
 I like to think about and work on all kinds of stuff, from Algorithms to UI/UX design to Statistics/Data Science and more.
 I have experience working with programming languages like C, C++, Java, Rust, Javascript and Python.
 I am also a competitive programmer and like to solve problems in my free time.
-Apart from this, I am also a decent Chess Player and like to write poetry as well.
+I also enjoy playing chess and thinking about "the big questions" in life.
 </p>

 <!--### ![Astitv's github stats](https://github-readme-stats.vercel.app/api?username=axtitv&count_private=true&theme=dark)